akhileshkumarp/akhileshkumarp_VSD_RISC-V_SOC_Tapeout_Program_week2/Part_2_Functional_Modelling/README.md

 **Below we can see the steps followed for functional simulation:**

+**clone the BabySoC project repo** iverilog and gtkwave are pre installed as per week0 task.

 **Pre requisite - installation of Sandpiper for verilog from tlv files** Install pipx to create virtual env for snadpiper.
 ![Pipx Installation for Sandpiper](../Simulation_assets/pipx_installation_for_sandpiper.png)